-Kim Smith from TastEd will talk to us about enjoying tasting fruit and veggies with kids – at home or school.
+Kim Smith from TastEd explains the TastEd approach to introducing and enjoying fruit and veggies with kids – at home or school.

 Please tell us about your interests and let us know where you’d like us to go next with Incredible Edible in Lincolnshire –

 This event is part of an online series for Incredible Edible in Lincolnshire – a community of Lincolnshire people using food to galvanise our local communities, and share the journey towards a fair and sustainable food system.
 Everyone is welcome – if you eat, you’re in!

 They’re not exactly the most usual school pet, requiring considerable knowledge and skills, some specialist equipment, not to mention the careful handling – but the learning opportunities are as bountiful and delectable as the honey!
 Wyberton Primary Academy near Boston shows us how it’s done, with a little help from Willoughby Road Allotment Association.
 The… Continue reading Can kids keep bees?

 Lincolnshire resident, Mrs Smith (1892-94) can teach us a huge amount about sustainable living, local food and minimising waste.

 More about Mrs Smith’s life and home, by Sally Bird, Learning and Development Officer at Mrs Smith’s Cottage.

 2. The good food economy is a shared endeavour

 A question: What would we do differently if we no longer needed foodbanks?